 Want an agent to run automatically instead of launching it manually every time?
-Agent triggers let you automate an existing agent so Pod checks your deals on a recurring schedule, evaluates a trigger condition, and sends the matching results to Agent Feed.
+Agent triggers β now set up on the dedicated Automations page β let you automate an existing agent so Pod checks your deals on a recurring schedule, evaluates a trigger condition, and delivers matching results to Agent Feed and, optionally, Slack.

 Open Pod.

-If you still need to create the agent itself, start with Build a new agent.
-If you want help improving the prompt before you automate it, see the AI Agent Best Practices Guide.
+If you still need to create the agent itself, start with Build and manage agents.
+To sharpen the prompt before you automate it, see the AI Agent Best Practices Guide.

-On the Agents page, click Add Personal Trigger or Add Org Trigger.
+On the Automations page, click Add Personal Automation or Add Org-Wide Automation depending on the active tab.

 Select the agent you want to automate.